 For the Spinach mix

-- 2 tbsp fresh dill you could also use parsely or fresh oregano too.
+- 2 tablespoon fresh dill (you could also use parsely or fresh oregano too. )

 - 1 tbap Olive oil

 - 100 g cashew nuts (, soaked for at least 3 hours OR boiled for 10 mins)